joelhawksley/identity/talks/2021/slides.md

 ^ So over the summer, we put together a team of about half a dozen engineers

-^ And spent two months building new ViewComponents for our design system and rolling out existing ones.
+^ And spent two months building new ViewComponents and rolling out existing ones.

 ---